Septarian Nodule Properties, Facts and Photos

 The picture of the septarian nodule at the top of our article is courtesy of Stan Celestian.

-The piece in the second picture is on display in London's Natural History Museum.
-The septarian polished spheres are from our collection.
+The piece in the second picture is in London's Natural History Museum.
+The septarian spheres are from our collection.
 Both photos were taken by Stone Mania.

 The third photo redirects to an amazing photograph of the Moeraki Boulders on Koekohe Beach on the east coast of New Zealand's South Island.